Chapter 6: Believe

 Sazh nodded enthusiastically.
 "Noel said she could move things!"
 Then he added to Snow, "What do you think?
 Proof enough?"

 Snow declined to comment.

 Noel gave Hope a questioning glance.
-It wasn't Hope's explanation that was puzzling him but the outright omission of where the necklace had been before showing up in his briefcase.
+It wasn't Hope's explanation that was puzzling him but the outright omission of where the necklace had been for the last five years before showing up in his briefcase.
 Why was he protecting him?

 Clapping his hands, Sazh addressed the group.
 "So, now that we've settled that matter, on to the next point of business: her wish.
 Does anyone have an idea of what it could be?"